Practical implementation of Toffoli-based qubit rotation: Generic behavior through simulation

-When the controlling ancilla are all 0 the circuit should have performed the $T^*$ rotation.
-We use the PF to assess the quality of the rotation, to compare the actual noisy $T^*$ to the desired $T$ gate.
-The simulated PF can be found in Figure \ref{fig:PlotSimPFT}.
-We should point out that the angle error $|\theta-\theta^*|$ is $0.14190$ at $n=2$ (and $n=3$) which may seem large in radians, but corresponds to an PF of $\frac12+\frac12\cos(\theta-\theta^*)=0.99497$.
-The increase for $n = 4$ is just visible in the figure, the angle error is $0.06786$ which corresponds to a PF of $0.99775$, which is close enough to 1 to push the simulation output above 1 as seen in the PF table in Appendix \ref{app:Tables}.
-When using the PF as figure of merit, there seems to be little to gain from increasing $n$; the benefit (if any) is only there for very low noise.
+When the controlling ancillas are all 0, the circuit should have performed the $T^*$ rotation.
+We use the PF to assess the quality of the rotation, to compare the actual noisy $T^*$ rotation with the desired $T$ gate.
+The simulated PF is shown in Figure \ref{fig:PlotSimPFT}.
+We point out that the angle error $|\theta-\theta^*|$ is $0.14190$ at $n=2$ (and $n=3$) which may seem large in radians, but corresponds to a PF of $\frac12+\frac12\cos(\theta-\theta^*)=0.99497$.
+The increase for $n = 4$ is just visible in Figure \ref{fig:PlotSimPFT}.
+The angle error is $0.06786$, which corresponds to a PF of $0.99775$, which is close enough to 1 to push the simulation output above 1, because of numerical instability in the calculations (this is a well-known problem in quantum tomography); see Table \ref{tbl:prob} in Appendix \ref{app:Tables}.

-This can also be seen in the behavior for other values for $\delta$: If the improvements were almost not visible before, they are now completely absent.
-Interestingly, the PF remains almost constant as we increase $n$, suggesting that larger values for $\delta$ only influences the ``starting point'' as it were.
+It is worth noting that the PF for a $T^*$ rotation is hardly affected when $n$ is increased.
+Interestingly, the PF remains almost constant as we increase $n$, suggesting that larger values of $\delta$ only influence the ``starting point'' as it were.
 The reason is likely the already noted behavior, that the errors in the ancillary controls will give nonzero ancillary outcomes, so a failure rather than an erroneous rotation that would be counted as a successful rotation.
 The errors directly influencing the target will remain, and constitute the reason for the lowered starting point.
+When the PF is used as figure of merit, there seems to be little to gain from increasing $n$, and there is a benefit (if any) only for very low noise.
+The reason is that already at $n=2$ the PF in the noiseless case is $0.994$; see Table~\ref{tbl:sim} in Appendix~\ref{app:Tables}.